lagzya-dev/Oxide.Ext.Discord/Docs/Generated/Oxide.Ext.Discord/Entities/Teams/DiscordTeam.md

 # Icon property

-A hash of the image of the team's icon
+Hash of the image of the team's icon

 ```csharp
 public string Icon { get; set; }